 Domaine Bernard Rion is one of the best producers in the village of Vosne-Romanée and we are lucky to visit here this morning.
 They have Grand Crus wines from Vosne-Romanée, Clos Vougeot and Chambolle-Musigny, plus Nuits St Georges, and this domaine has been in the same family since the end of the 1800s.
 After, we return to Beaune in time for lunch so you can explore this stunning town and sample its local cuisine at your leisure.
 Later in the afternoon, we make our way to Domaine Prieur-Brunet in Santenay, which produces wines from most of the classic villages of the Côte de Beaune.
 After a tasting here, we will continue directly to Restaurant Le Terroir, which is owned by the Prieur-Brunet family and boasts a Michelin “bib”.
 Our menus here are based on local specialities, and will be accompanied by a fine selection of wines.

-This morning we check out of our hotel early and begin our journey north, stopping off – of course – in Champagne!
-Champagne Moutard is a very exciting producer in the sub-region of the Aube and it is particular well known for its use of unusual grape varieties.
+This morning we check out of our hotel early and begin our journey north, stopping off at Champagne Moutard, a very exciting producer in the sub-region of the Aube and it is particularly well known for its use of unusual grape varieties.
 A member of the revered Moutard family, who have been based in this village since the 17th century, will join us for the tasting after our visit.
 Our lunch will be a picnic back aboard the coach as we make our return journey to Calais and then on to London, arriving late in the evening.